- What do your students and graduates think of the course?

 How much do bartenders earn?

 Bartenders earn a salary and tips.
 Bartending is a great way to make money.
 According to national surveys, a bartenders salary with tips averages $50,000.
-The amount of money bartenders earn depend on three things.
+The amount of money bartenders earn depends on three things.
 Their customer service skills, the number of customers they serve, and if they like dealing with the public.
-It’s estimated that over 75% of the people who order drinks tip the bartender.
-Many graduates earn up to $150-$300 daily.
+It’s estimated that over 90% of the people who order drinks tip the bartender.
+Many good bartenders, including our graduates, earn $300 or more daily.